10 key metrics in delivery logistics you should be tracking (2024 updated)

 KPIs let you take actionable steps in improving your delivery operations.
 Here are 10 key logistics metrics that can help you:

-Number of deliveries
+1. Number of deliveries

 This is the total number of orders the drivers leave your main location with.
 You can track this number weekly or monthly, depending on how frequently you make your deliveries.
 Even if this is an obvious metric, you are going to base all your other KPIs on this one.

 Analysts will also use the number of completed (successful) deliveries for this KPI.
-And based on either metric, you can calculate the average number of deliveries.
+Based on either metric, you can calculate the average number of deliveries.
 This will give you a better understanding of potential growth, especially when you put it aside other KPIs, such as time on route or others to show the operational capacity and effectiveness.

-On-time deliveries (OTD)
+2. On-time deliveries (OTD)

 The number or percentage of deliveries that were carried out on time, as requested by the customer.
 This number shows a quick answer to whether you offer a quality delivery service or not.
 There are drivers that idle too long in their car between stops, don’t pay attention and miss the address, or are unorganized with their packages in the car.
 As a result, they spent far longer time at each stop.